-Table 2 reveals about different areas that were affected by flood.
-A large majority i.e. 72.7 % of the respondents reported that irrigation system was badly affected while 20.9% of them reported that the irrigation system was damaged to some extent during flood.
-A large majority i.e. 63.6 % of the respondents revealed that housing was damaged to large extent while 33.6% of the respondents reported this damage to some extent.
-A vast majority i.e. 82.7 % of the respondents reported the destruction of agriculture to a greater extent followed by 17.3% of respondents who reported this some loss to Slightly less than one-fifth i.e. 19.1 % of the respondents reported that livestock was badly affected by to some extent while 74.5 % of them disagreed this statement.
-Almost 79 % of the respondents reported the damage of transport and communication to great extent while 16.4 % of them reported this damage to some extent.
-A large majority i.e. 81.8 % of the respondents agreed that energy sector was destroyed by flood to great extent while 16.4 % of them reported this damage to some extent.
-Majority i.e. 76.4 % of the repondents assessed to some extent about the financial, private sector and industries damage during flood while 21.8 % of them never agreed with this damage.
-A large majority i.e. 77.3 % of the respondents unveiled that education was affected to great extent while 15.5% of them reported that it was affected to some extent.
-A huge majority i.e. 85.5% of the respondents favoured that health problems were to great extent followed by 9.1% of respondents who responded this statement to some extent.
-A vast majority i.e. 84.5% of the respondents reported that water and sanitation pareas were badly affected by flood while this response was to some extent by 11.8% of the respondents.
+Table 2 reveals that a large majority i.e. 72.7 % of the respondents were assessed largely, 20.9 % of them were assessed to some extent that the irrigation system damaged during flood, while 6.4 % of them never agreed with this damage.
+A majority i.e. 63.6 % of the respondents were assessed to a great extent, 33.6 % of them were assessed opinion to some extent that the housing damaged during flood, while 2.7 % of them never agreed with this damage due to flood.
+A vast majority i.e. 82.7 % of the respondents were assessed to a great extent, 17.3 % of them were assessed to a great extent, 17.3 % of them were assessed to a great extent, 17.3 % of them were assessed to a great extent, 19.1 % of the respondents were assessed to a great extent, a majority i.e. 74.5 % of them were assessed to some extent that the livestock and fisheries damaged during flood, while 6.4 % of them never agreed with this damage.
+Almost 79 % of the respondents were assessed to a great extent, 16.4 % of them were assessed to some extent that the transport and communication damaged during flood, while 4.5 % of them never agreed with this damage.
+A large majority i.e. 81.8 % of the respondents were assessed to a great extent, 16.4 % of them were assessed to some extent that the energy sector damaged during flood, while 1.8 % of them never agreed with this damage.
+Only 1.8 % of the respondents were assessed to a great extent, a majority i.e. 80.0 % of them were assessed to some extent that the social and gender damaged during flood, while 18.2 % of them never agreed with this damage due to flood.
+Only 1.8 % of the respondents were assessed to a great extent, a majority i.e. 76.4 % of them were assessed to some extent that the financial, private sector and industries were damaged during flood while 21.8 % of them never agreed with this damage due to flood.
+A large majority i.e. 77.3 % of the respondents were assessed to a great extent, 15.5% of them were assessed to some extent that the education sector damaged during flood, while 7.3% of them never agreed with this damage.
+A huge majority i.e. 85.5% of the respondents were assessed to a great extent, 9.1% of them were assessed to some extent that the health sector damaged during flood, while 5.5% of them never agreed with this damage during flood.
+A vast majority i.e. 84.5% of the respondents were assessed to a great extent, 11.8 % of them were assessed to some extent that the water supply and sanitation are damaged during flood, while 3.6 % of them never agreed with this damage.
+A huge majority i.e. 87.3 % of the respondents were assessed to a great extent, 10.0 % of them were assessed to some extent that the environment are damaged during flood, while 2.7 % of them never agreed with this damage.
 Similarly, [9] found that the Pakistan government estimates total economic damage to be near \$15 billion, or about 10 % of GDP.
-Damage to infrastructure alone (roads, power plants, telecommunications, dams and irrigation systems and schools health clinics) amounts around \$10 billion.
+Damage to infrastructure alone (roads, power plants, telecommunications, dams and irrigation systems and schools and health clinics) amounts to around \$10 billion Table 3